 Reportedly, the sheriff’s officials believed that speed and alcohol were contributing factors to this devastating crash.
 There were also reports that Grossman’s car had carried one of the victims on the hood of the car before running him over, but these proved to be false information.
 Sheriff Becerra stated that “That’s not true.”

 Eventually, Ms. Grossman pulled over about a mile and a half away from the crosswalk intersection.
 Authorities found that her white Mercedes had front-end damage in relation to the accident.
 Video surveillance has been made readily available to investigators.

 Consequently, police arrested Grossman on two counts of vehicular manslaughter.
 The courts set her bail at $2 million.

 No parents should have to watch two of their children die so tragically in front of them.
 If you have been drinking, please make the conscious decision to not operate a vehicle; it can save lives.

 Considering the severity of the situation, prosecutors will most likely push for Grossman to face the harshest DUI penalties amongst other criminal charges.
+If convicted as charged, Grossman faces a possible maximum sentence of 34 years to life in state prison.
 She will need DUI defense capable of handling such tough cases.